 Jake shoots her a dark look, and she shrugs and crosses her arms.
-They stand in the office of their guildmaster, Sir Elton Highstar.
-Elaine, now dressed in her usual white robes, is also there with them.
-And as always when the cleric is in this room, she is trying to pay attention to the conversation at hand while simultaneously peering out the corner of her eye at the rows and rows of books that line the walls.
+They stand in the office of their guildmaster, Sir Elton Highstar, along with Elaine, who is now dressed in her usual white robes.
+And as always when the cleric is in this room, she is trying to pay attention to the conversation at hand while simultaneously peering out the corner of her eyes at the rows and rows of books that line the walls.
 The guildmaster’s office isn’t even off limits, thinks Jake, and these books are available to Elaine anytime she wishes — the young cleric literally can’t be in a room with books without being distracted.
-Mathos, meanwhile, remains occupied with cleaning up and locking away the last of the escaped rats downstairs in his laboratory.
-Hamfrd, the only one of the Companions who stays outside of Highstar House, they will meet up with along the way.
-Sir Elton has already sent word ahead to the big man’s family’s cottage east of the city.
+Mathos, meanwhile, remains occupied with cleaning up and locking away the last of the escaped rats back downstairs in his laboratory.
+Hamfrd, the only one of the Companions who resides outside of Highstar House, they will meet up with along the way.
+Sir Elton has already sent word ahead to the big man’s family’s cottage, east of the city.

 “Well, thank the Gods,” says Jake, having listened to the details as related by Sir Elton.
 Call it an adventure or a quest or a job or–